 As the news became public we have interviewed Mr. Federico Maquignaz, director of Cervino Spa, the lift company of Cervinia.
 Maquignaz is the man behind the proposed idea, so we went directly to him to find out more about the project.
 You can find the interview and more details in the dedicated article we have written here!

 Our coaching team is based in Zermatt year round and available to coach instructors and recreational skiers.
 We organize private coaching, for small groups or one to one sessions, every day of the week.

 If you are a recreational skier get in touch with us directly at firstname.lastname@example.org.

 The one-to-one coaching is the ideal set up to build the skier during the summer months.
 Plenty of time, the right gradient and lengthy slopes allows us to work on fundamentals.
 From bio-mechanics to movement patterns.
 With the aid of video analysis we can increase the awareness of your movements and their effect on the snow.
 For those keen to have an all round preparation, which can include the creation of a fitness schedule, we have our strength & conditioning coaches available.
 Along with posture alignment on and off the snow and technical advice on equipment.

-From Summer 2020 we organize weekly group classes, open to instructors of levels between 2 and 4.
+From Summer 2021 we organize weekly group classes, open to Level 2 to Level 4 instructors.